-- (a) Subject to hours excluded for calculation found in Appendix B, in order to be eligible for benefits under the Agreement for the group benefit plan, employees must have worked or have been scheduled to work for a minimum of 24 hours per week consistently during the four month period prior to joining the group benefit plan. - (b) To determine ongoing eligibility, the Employer will conduct quarterly reviews (March 31st, June 30th, September 30th and December 31st) of the hours worked versus eligibility requirements for employees on the group benefits plan.
-If an employee's weekly average hours of work fall below 24 for the quarter being considered, she will be issued a letter advising her of this and of the causes.
-Should the employee not increase her work hours during the next quarter such that the six month average (3+3) of eligible hours does not reach the 24 hour weekly average minimum, her benefits coverage will end.
+(b) To determine ongoing eligibility, the Employer will conduct quarterly reviews (March 31st, June 30th, September 30th and December 31st) of the hours worked versus eligibility requirements for employees on the group benefits plan.
+If an employee's weekly average hours of work fall below the minimum requirement for the quarter being considered, he/she will be issued a letter advising her of this and of the causes.
+Should the employee not increase her work hours during the next quarter such that the six month average (3+3) of eligible hours does not reach the hourly weekly average minimum, her benefits coverage will end.
+If an employee chooses to reduce their availability wherein they are unable to maintain the eligibility requirements, their benefits coverage will end on the first day of the following month.
+Eligibility requirements are outlined below: